Did You Know?

 Your first car is always the best car in the world, no matter what the rest of world thinks.
 My first car was a 1997 Volvo 850 sedan (still driving it, as I write this).
 Yes, it's over 20 years old, and no, I'm not a 60 year old man.
-I got it used; what drew me to it were: the brand's reputation for safety and engineering, its relatively low price and the fact that it looks like a box on wheels (I have a thing for boxy cars, except for the Nissan Cube.
+I got it used; what appealed to me were: the brand's reputation for safety and reliability, its relatively low price and the fact that it looks like a box on wheels (I have a thing for boxy cars, except for the Nissan Cube.
 That's just an ugly looking car.
 No offense to Cube owners).
 It has served me well; the only repairs that it needed were for the muffler -- it had a hole in it which made it sound really loud.
 It sounded kinda badass.
 I know what you're thinking: how often do you hear people describing a Volvo as badass? (never).
-But, to me, it sounded like one of those super-cars you see in the Fast & Furious movies or a Honda Civic with an aftermarket, modified muffler.
+But, to me, it sounded like one of those muscle cars in the Fast & Furious movies or a Honda Civic with an aftermarket, modified muffler.
 The body is still in pretty good shape, notwithstanding a few scratches and dents and some minor damage to one of the rims when my mom took it out for a drive one day and promptly smashed it into a sidewalk curb (that's a story for another day).

 I hope it'll last another 20 years.